 To better understand how insurance companies allow their policyholders to defeat themselves, it is important to understand three basic points:

-1. The policyholder has the burden to prove that they have a covered loss.
+1. The policyholders must prove they have a covered loss.

 2. The insurance company has no duty or obligation to assist the policyholder in their efforts to prove that they have a covered loss.